Jonathomas45/cHf/README.md

 BRANCHES

-Main:
+cHf_v1:
 is code that was written when first messing around the data set for recipes.csv was used to form views of the data a recipe at a time.
 This was also used to get a list of recipe names
 DATACOMM- is the exploration of SQL communication to talk with a Mysql server and keeping that as the main source to draw data from for quaries on the recipes.

-DataCOMM update:
+main:

 This is an improved form of the main code for DATACOMM include some working examples of that data